The US Open will be held in New York this summer, but without fans

 "Will she be OK to be three weeks without a daughter?
 I doubt it," Patrick Mouratoglou told CNN.
 "She's never been one day without her ... but only she can answer this question."

-Mike Dowse, USTA Chief Executive Officer and Executive Director said in a statement on Tuesday, "We recognize the tremendous responsibility of hosting one of the first global sporting events in these challenging times, and we will do so in the safest manner possible, mitigating all potential risks."
+Mike Dowse, USTA chief executive officer and executive director, said in a statement on Tuesday, "We recognize the tremendous responsibility of hosting one of the first global sporting events in these challenging times, and we will do so in the safest manner possible, mitigating all potential risks."

 Dowse added, "We now can give fans around the world the chance to watch tennis' top athletes compete for a US Open title, and we can showcase tennis as the ideal social distancing sport."